Recognizing bedbug bites – symptoms, differences, and what to do now

 Only their bite marks on the skin provide clues to a possible problem.

-How to reliably detect bed bug bites
+How to reliably identify bed bug bites

 This creates typical bite patterns on the skin: